 - Most airlines require a health certificate and rabies certificate prior to flying.
-If this is the case, your pet will need an exam within 10 days of flight.
+If this is the case, your pet will need an exam, usually within 10 days of flight.

-- Be aware of regulations for international travel with your pet.
+- Be aware of regulations for international travel with your pet (see the article about International Pet Travel on our website).
 Some countries are very strict about paperwork prior to admission.
-Be sure to visit the USDA website: https://www.aphis.usda.gov/aphis/pet-travel as soon as you are considering international travel with your pet.
+Be sure to visit the USDA website: https://www.aphis.usda.gov/aphis/pet-travel soon as you are considering international travel with your pet.
 It can take 6 months or more for all requirements to be made for travel to some countries!

-- Treat your pet for fleas prior to flying.
-Again, you never know who or what they may come in contact with.
+- Treat your pet for fleas and ticks prior to flying.
+Again, you never know what they may come in contact with during travel.

-- Try to fly non-stop and try to fly in the early morning or late night.
-There are usually fewer delays, and fewer passengers ( be prepared from some dirty looks from non-pet-lovers on the flight).
+- Try to fly non-stop and try to fly in the early morning or late at night.
+There are usually fewer delays and fewer passengers.

 - Don’t feed your pet for at least 6 hours before travel, in case she gets a little nauseous.